OnlyWorlds/write-tool/NARRATIVE_FEATURE_DESIGN.md

 3. **Theme**: Should story mode have a distinct visual theme?
 Perhaps a more paper-like aesthetic?

 ### Strategic Questions
-1. **Scope**: Should this be part of Browse Tool or a separate "Write Tool"?
+1. **Scope**: Should this be part of Write Tool or a separate tool?

 2. **Integration**: How deeply should this integrate with the upcoming Timeline Tool mentioned in the comprehensive guide?